jeremychauvet/jenkins-showroom/README.md

 # Jenkins showroom

-This repository is a sandbox for testing new Jenkins concepts and plugins.
+This repository is a sandbox to test new Jenkins concepts and plugins.

 ## Sub-projects